 Temperament & Intelligence of the Manx Cat

-Manx cats are considered to be very social cats.
-They are very friendly to just about everyone.
+Manx cats are considered to be very social cats and friendly to just about everyone.
 They are usually very attached to their people.
 However, they can be a bit aloof and shy with strangers.

-They are excellent hunters.
-They can even take down huge prey, like adult rats and large rabbits.
-They are great farm cats for this reason and were once used on ships for this reason.
+They are also excellent hunters and can even take down huge prey, like adult rats and large rabbits.
+Manx cats are great farm cats for this reason and were once used on ships for this reason.

 Are These Cats Good for Families? 👪

 Yes, these cats are quite suitable for families.
-They are playful and attention-hogs, so they do good in a house with lots of people to ensure they get plenty of attention.
-However, some prefer to bond to a single person, which may be problematic in some families.
+They are playful and attention-hogs, so they do well in a house with lots of people to ensure they get plenty of attention.
+However, some prefer to bond with a single person, which may be problematic in some families.
 This makes them suitable for couples and singles as well, though.